bardiir/docker-auto-caesium/README.md

 ## Usage
 ```
-$ docker run -v /path/to/your/image/files:/caesium bardiir/auto-caesium in out
+$ docker run -v /path/to/your/image/files:/caesium bardiir/auto-caesium
 ```

-This will mount the folder `/path/to/your/image/files` into the docker image and convert all files within the folder `in` within that folder or copy them if not convertable. `out` will be a 1:1 duplication of `in` just with the images optimized.
-For not Quality is fixed at `-q80` for caesium.
+This will mount the folder `/path/to/your/image/files` into the docker image and convert all files within the folder replacing image files with optimized versions and leaving everything that cannot be optimized without errors as is.